Gilem-reutne/Gilem-reutne/README.md

 i'm into math-rock (fav Balloons - Igal ist 88), some avant-garde metal bands (fav Cleric - Retrocausal) and prog-rock (fav Opeth - Damnation, Anekdoten - Until All The Ghosts Are Gone). trying not to get bored of Zenless Zone Zero to get Yi Xuan milkers.

-so many space to write still here is barely anything...
+so much space to write... and yet, there's barely anything?